eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 The next thing we define is a free function, our `eventLoop`, which will handle all events of our waitset.
-The action is for every trigger the same, resetting the `MyTriggerClass` instance and call the callback which is attached to the trigger.
+The action is for every trigger the same, resetting the `MyTriggerClass` event and then call the callback which is attached to the trigger.
 ```cpp
 void eventLoop()